Validating your book idea seems like it should be an easy feat, right? I mean, you've already got the book idea, that's the hardest part.

 And you'd be right!

-Enter KDP Rocket!
+Enter Publisher Rocket!

 Step 4: Research Validation Tools

-As a beta tester, I fell in love with Dave’s tool.
-Not only will it breeze through the process of validating your book idea, it will help you identify the best keywords to use in your book description and KDP submission.
+As a beta tester, I fell in love with Dave's tool.
+Not only will it breeze through the process of validating your book idea, but it will also help you identify the best keywords to use in your book description and KDP submission.

 It will also help you ‘stalk' your competition and find out, very quickly, just how profitable your book topic is going to be.

-KDP Rocket also provides Google search results, so you can skip the step above as well.
+Publisher Rocket also provides Google search results, so you can skip the step above as well.

 If you're just getting started, using the steps I've outlined above, will allow you to get the information that you need.

-The reason I love KDP Rocket a little more than most is because I also use it to help me look for additional keywords for blog post topics.
+The reason I love Publisher Rocket a little more than most is because I also use it to help me look for additional keywords for blog post topics.
 Those Google results are super handy and one of the more underutilized features, in my humble opinion.

-Dave provides a ton of training videos for using KDP Rocket as well as an AMS course on how to find the right keywords for your ads.
-If you’re interested in learning more about the Amazon advertising platform, Dave’s course is a MUST.
-Oh yeah, it’s also FREE 🙂
+Dave provides a ton of training videos for using Publisher Rocket as well as an AMS course on how to find the right keywords for your ads.
+If you're interested in learning more about the Amazon advertising platform, Dave's course is a MUST.
+Oh yeah, it's also FREE 🙂

 Now that you know how to validate your book topic, and you know that it's going to work, all that's left to do is write your book.

-Don’t make the mistake I made and skip the validation process.
-It’s a painful realization that no-one wants your book.
-If I can help you avoid that pain, I’ll happily do that.
+Don't make the mistake I made and skip the validation process.
+It's a painful realization that no one wants your book.
+If I can help you avoid that pain, I'll happily do that.